 TWU's chapter of Phi Kappa Phi, chartered in 1980, seeks to recognize the academic excellence of its outstanding student citizens.
-Each year, the chapter initiates new members, recognizes eligible juniors and seniors, and sponors local scholarships for student members.
+Each year, the chapter initiates new members, recognizes eligible juniors and seniors, and sponsors local scholarships for student members.
 Additionally, our chapter has nominated one student member for the national fellowship competition for several of the last years - each of these nominees has received a fellowship award.

 Have you recently received an invitation?

 Did you know that you were invited based upon your academic eligibility and good character, but that you may also have been recommended by a faculty member in your department?
-Unlike other national interdisciplinary honor societies, Phi Kappa Phi is your local chapter and we ask the faculty to review the list of eligible students and make their recommendations of those who are worthy of the highest recognition.
+Unlike other national interdisciplinary honor societies, Phi Kappa Phi is your local chapter, and we ask the faculty to review the list of eligible students and make their recommendations of those who are worthy of the highest recognition.

-With over 100 faculty and staff PKP members on campus, TWU's chapter benefits from involvement of faculty and staff who care about the quality of their students education and who enjoy the honor bestowed upon their eligible students who elect to join the Honor Society.
+With over 100 faculty and staff PKP members on campus, TWU's chapter benefits from involvement of faculty and staff who care about the quality of their students' education and who enjoy the honor bestowed upon their eligible students who elect to join the Honor Society.

 TWU PKP has over 700 active members.
 In Spring 2015, we initiated over 200 new members, including faculty, staff, and two alumna.
 The chapter maintains social networking sites through Facebook and LinkedIn.
 We also maintain a WordPress blog.